brianrojrc/brianrojrc.github.io/index.md

 <section id="about">
     <h2>About</h2>
     <p>I'm an Electrical Engineering & CS + Math student at <a href="https://www.ucf.edu/" target="_blank" style="color: var(--accent-color); font-weight: 600;">UCF</a> specializing in machine learning for quantitative finance.
-I'm drawn to the intersection of deep learning and trading systems, also the intersection between physics and the finanical markets.</p>
+I'm drawn to the intersection of deep learning and trading systems, also the intersection between physics and the financial markets.</p>
-    <p>My interests are machine learning, quantitative finance, physics, IOS security research, nutrition.
+    <p>My interests are machine learning, quantitative finance, physics, iOS security research, nutrition.
 I currently work as an ML undergrad researcher at UCF, focusing on building and training neural network models.</p>
 </section>

 <section id="projects">